Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Kansas

-KU requires approval from the Office of Environment, Health, Safety & Risk Management for all drone operations on campus.
-David Booth Kansas Memorial Stadium has an active TFR during Razorback football games and athletic events.
+KU requires prior approval from the Office of Environment, Health, Safety & Risk Management for all unmanned aerial system operations on campus.
+David Booth Kansas Memorial Stadium operates under a TFR during football games.

 Kansas State University

-K-State requires coordination with the Division of Public Safety and campus Environmental Health & Safety for drone flights.
-The university operates a UAS research program through the Applied Aviation Research Center.
+K-State requires coordination with the Division of Public Safety and campus Environmental Health & Safety before drone flights.
+The university operates a UAS research program through the Applied Aviation Research Center and K-State Salina's nationally recognized UAS degree program.

-Restrictions: Prior coordination with Division of Public Safety required before any flight on campus.
-Bill Snyder Family Stadium has an active TFR during athletic events.
-No flights over residential areas or sensitive campus locations without specific authorization.
+Restrictions: Coordination with Division of Public Safety required before any drone operation on campus.
+Bill Snyder Family Stadium operates under a TFR during athletic events.
+No flights over campus buildings or sensitive facilities without prior approval.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.